tapnisu/tapris-deno/README.md

 ## Overview

-Tapris is a `discord.js` bot, made in `TypeScript`.
-Bot is named after Tapris Sugarbell Chisaki from Gabriel DropOut manga.
+Tapris is a discord bot, made in TypeScript and Deno (using [harmony](https://github.com/harmonyland/harmony) as a library).

+Project is named after Tapris
+Sugarbell Chisaki from Gabriel DropOut manga.

 ## Invite